 "Yeah, I think he's on 'roids.
 He's pretty heavy."

-Mr. Rhodes cleared his throat and hovered there before his head tipped up toward me.
+He cleared his throat and hovered there before Mr. Rhodes's head tipped up toward me.
 He asked very slowly, "With your bare hands?"

 "Am brought me some of your leather gloves."